Phuket Property for Families: Schools, Areas & Homes

 | Beach lifestyle first | Rawai / Nai Harn | Better lifestyle, weaker school commute |

 Moving to Phuket with children is increasingly common.
 The combination of international schools, a safe environment, outdoor lifestyle, and property prices significantly below Singapore or Hong Kong attracts families looking for a quality of life upgrade without sacrificing education standards.
-The decision of where to buy depends heavily on which school your children will attend — and all three of Phuket’s leading international schools are clustered in the same northern corridor.
+The decision of where to buy depends heavily on which school your children will attend, and all three of Phuket’s leading international schools are clustered in the same northern corridor.

 This guide covers the best family-oriented areas in Phuket, what to look for in a family property, which developments have family infrastructure built in, and what to avoid.
+For the wider purchase process, start with our Phuket buying guide and due diligence checklist.

 The School Corridor: Bang Tao to Cherng Talay